eforrest8/NextGenEmotionComputing/Documentation/User.md

 ### Export Raw Data

 - You can export the data to a JSON by clicking "Export Raw Data".
+  - Video data is _not_ included in the raw data download.
+For now, video may be downloaded by right-clicking the video and selecting "Save As" or by clicking the download button in the video player itself (if provided by your browser.)

 ![PDF Export](./images/WebExportData.png)